Table Of Contents

 AWS cost optimization involves implementing cost-saving best practices to get the most out of your AWS cloud investment.

-Traditionally, legacy cost tools see cost optimization as a process of simply reducing cloud costs — typically through a number of optimization techniques such as:
+Traditionally, legacy cost tools see cost optimization as a process of simply reducing cloud costs, typically through several optimization techniques such as:

 However, reducing your AWS bill is only part of AWS cost optimization.